tytydraco/yessleep/out/Along_Came_the_Spider_God.md

 To my relief, the knob rattled, and then there were heavy thumps.
 They were trying to kick it in.

 “Stand back!”
 A voice, Ira, yelled.
-There was a pause, and with a resounding boom, the door popped open.
+There was a pause, and with a resounding boom, the door burst open.

 I rushed out of the room and crashed into Kat and Ira.

 “Farrah?”
 Kat gasped.
 She looked beyond me into the room and screamed.
 I ran, and I kept running.
 Kat kept screaming.

 I ran down the hallway and nearly fell down the stairs.
 Ira was right behind me; her eyes were wide with shock.
 Kat was nowhere to be seen.
 We opened the door and flung ourselves into the sunlight.
 I don’t remember much else that day, but we must have gone for help.